Why has NCDA embarked on this credentialing initiative?

 When the applicant’s work samples and/or case studies are transferred to the “review” phase, the appointed reviewer will not have access to core identifying information on the applicant.
 This process in meant to address any potential bias on the part of a reviewer.

 Those who do not pass their first attempt may retest with new assessment items within one month.
 If the retest is also unsuccessful, the applicant must wait one year to reapply.

 The application fee is:

 $100.00 for the Certified Career Services Provider (CCSP)

 $145.00 for all the other credentials

-There will be a $40.00 annual fee to maintain each credential, as well as a $35.00 late fee for not renewing a credential in a timely manner.
-The annual fee provides ongoing access for the online logging of continuing education clock hours.
-Credentials will be renewed every 3 years.
+There will be a $40.00 annual maintenance fee to maintain each credential, as well as a $35.00 late fee for not paying in a timely manner.
+The annual maintenance fee provides ongoing access for the online logging of continuing education clock hours.
+Credentials will need to be renewed every 3 years.
 See the Credentialing Commission's 2018 Continuing Education Manual for details.